 Hot wax spilled all over…..the carpet?

 Candle wax often finds its way onto our carpets, area rugs, or upholstery.
-But with this quick tip you can easily get the candle wax out and make your carpet as good as new.
+If things get too out of hand looking into this Rug Cleaning Malvern or other services and locations might be a wise idea to avoid further damage.
+If it’s not much wax, with this quick tip you can easily get the candle wax out and make your carpet as good as new.
 With a damp rag and a steaming iron removing spilled wax is easy.
 After preheating your iron place a wet but not dripping rag flat over the waxy spill.
 Place the hot iron on top of the rag and check every 15 sec. till the wax transfers onto the cloth.
 You may have to re-adjust the rag a few times to remove all spilled wax.
 This may not work on every wax though so you might need to give your carpet a steam cleaning to get all the wax off.